 9. To make the boy doll Nénette, separate the bottom “clump” of yarn into two equal parts.
 Then tie each of the two “legs” near the bottom with a string of yarn to make each “leg”.

 10. To sew on the mouth use a big yarn needle.
 Take red or pink yarn and pass the needle around twice to make the upper and lower lips.

 To sew on the eyes, use a regular sewing needle with thick black thread to shape the eyes as shown in the photo below.

 11. To make the girl doll Rintintin, follow all the steps above.
 After you’ve made the legs as shown in step 9, cut off the outer pieces of yarn around the perimeter of each leg to make a skirt.
 Make sure not to cut the inner yarn – you want the doll to still have “legs”.

 I hope you enjoy making French lucky charm dolls!
 You’re taking part in a tradition that dates back to WWI.

 Many thanks to Monique Palomares who works with me on the French version of Mama Lisa’s World for sharing the photos and instructions for making these good luck yarn dolls.

 This article was posted on Saturday, June 16th, 2012 at 3:16 pm and is filed under Arts and Crafts, Countries & Cultures, Customs and Traditions, Dolls, Folk Lore, France, French, Good Luck, Good Luck Charms, Languages, Nenette & Rintintin Yarn Dolls, Superstitions, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply